eVowIO/Vyper_Contracts/README.md

   - Coming Soon

 # 🛠️ Language
-We've selected Vyper as our primary language for its emphasis on security.
-Its minimalist features make it highly readable and auditable.
-We welcome you to review the code!
+We've opted for Vyper as our core language, prioritizing security at every turn.
+With its minimalist structure, Vyper code is exceptionally legible and easily audited, fostering trust and transparency within our platform.
+Explore our codebase today and witness our unwavering commitment to crafting secure, dependable smart contract solutions.